-The purpose of this blog post is to share my favorite speakers list from Collaborate 12 and give you hints on who you may want to listen at future conferences.
-Let me start with 4 speakers that I didn’t hear before Collaborate 12.
+The purpose of this blog post is to share my favorite speakers list from Collaborate 12 and give you hints on who you may want to listen to at future conferences.

-I just installed 3.1.1 Oracle VM server for training purposes on my sandbox and faced the same issue I faced installing 3.0.3 and 3.0.1 versions before.
+I just installed 3.1.1 Oracle VM server on my sandbox for training purposes and faced the same issue I did when installing versions 3.0.3 and 3.0.1.
 I quickly found a workaround that worked for me.
-But as follow up I decided to search though Google and MOS in order to see if there has been any good development in resolving the issue from others (Oracle may be ;).
-Anyway this is that I found.
+But as a follow up, I decided to search though Google and MOS in order to see if there has been any good development in resolving the issue from others.

 The purpose of this blog isn’t to show off the results of my presentation at Collaborate conference, but to inspire you (and maybe myself in the future) and give you additional motivation to never give up on your dreams if you truly believe in them.